-Unless unusual circumstances are present, Hall Directors will only hear cases involving residential students.
-Within 5 business days, a finding will be determined and that decision is final unless a student completes a successful formal appeal.
+Unless unusual circumstances are present, the Residence Life Graduate Assistant, Area Coordinator, and the Director of Residence Life will only hear cases involving residential students.
+Generally, within 5 business days, a finding will be determined, and that decision is final unless a student completes a successful formal appeal.